 Documents Details Outline Application Form and Certificates Draft Section 106 Heads of Terms In accordance with the Stage 1 Masterplan DFD, IPD and PFA.
-Planning Statement To identify the context and describe the proposed development and includes an assessment of how the propose development accords with the relevant national, regional and local adopted planning policies, as well as the Stag Masterplan DFD, IPD and PFA.
-Affordable Housing Statement This will set out the overall level of affordable housing proposed as well as the indicative number, size, type and t units.
+To identify the context and describe the proposed development and includes an assessment of how the propose development accords with the relevant national, regional and local adopted planning policies, as well as the Stag Masterplan DFD, IPD and PFA. - This will set out the overall level of affordable housing proposed as well as the indicative number, size, type and t units.
 Included in the Planning Statement.
 Minerals and Waste Infrastructure Impact Assessment To provide evidence that waste sites and infrastructure are able to continue their operation without bein by the proposal.
-Minerals Supply Audit To include: Information on anticipated volumes (aggregates / site enabling, and building supplies if avail) Identification where possible of material arising from development of this site; Aggregate needed to implement the proposed development; How this is going to be phased over the lifetime of this development; Identify if a supply market for aggregates & minerals been identified to support the delivery of this and the transport of minerals material to and from the site will also need to be taken into account.
+To include: Information on anticipated volumes (aggregates / site enabling, and building supplies if avail) Identification where possible of material arising from development of this site; Aggregate needed to implement the proposed development; How this is going to be phased over the lifetime of this development; Identify if a supply market for aggregates &amp; minerals been identified to support the delivery of this site; The transport of minerals material to and from the site will also need to be taken into account.
 Strategic levels report To provide rationale on cut and fill strategy.
 Agricultural land survey Where relevant this will assess the quality of agricultural land.
-Design and Access Statement Should explain the design thinking behind the prodevelopment, making it easier for the City Council, con interested parties, to understand how the scheme has developed.
+Should explain the design thinking behind the prodevelopment, making it easier for the City Council, cor interested parties, to understand how the scheme has developed.
 It should show how the proposed dev will be accessible for different people.
 It should include details of the proposed uses, quality, layout, sca landscaping and access.
-It should also include the approach to phasing and delivery as well as Detailed D Statement of Community Involvement This will detail the measures taken to consult and involve the local community in the development, before the ap submitted.
+It should also include the approach to phasing and delivery as well as Detailed D This will detail the measures taken to consult and involve the local community in the development, before the ap submitted.
 It will also set out how the views of residents have been incorporated into the development.

-sed age 1 d tenure of the peing impacted s site. consultees and development cale, d Design Code. application was
+sed age 1 d tenure of the peing impacted is site. consultees and development cale, d Design Code.

+application was